brendanartley/UBCO-Competition/README.md

 - Should have looked at using image previews for external data!
 There were many external TMA datasets that could have been used by cropping from these previews.
 See [12th place solution](https://www.kaggle.com/competitions/UBC-OCEAN/discussion/465455).
 One really good source was [tissuearray\[.\]com](https://www.tissuearray.com/tissue-arrays/Ovary), which I found but clicked away before looking at the previews!

+- Should have looked at backbones pretrained on histopathological images.
+This would have given stronger starting weights.
+See [7th](https://www.kaggle.com/competitions/UBC-OCEAN/discussion/465697) and [6th](https://www.kaggle.com/competitions/UBC-OCEAN/discussion/465379) solution.

-- Could have created `Other` class from the `stroma/necrosis` areas of the segmentation masks.
+- Should have explored `Other` class more.
+Could have created `Other` class from the `stroma/necrosis` areas of the segmentation masks.
 This was used in the [10th](https://www.kaggle.com/competitions/UBC-OCEAN/discussion/465415) and [8th](https://www.kaggle.com/competitions/UBC-OCEAN/discussion/465382) place solutions.

-- Seems alot of top solutions used larger tile size on WSIs, or multiple magnifications.
-See [15th place solution](https://www.kaggle.com/competitions/UBC-OCEAN/discussion/465358).
+- Seems alot of top solutions used more tiles on WSIs, or used multiple magnifications.
+See [15th place solution](https://www.kaggle.com/competitions/UBC-OCEAN/discussion/465358) and [7th Place solution](https://www.kaggle.com/competitions/UBC-OCEAN/discussion/465697).

 - Should have done model error analysis/denoising earlier.
 Only explored mislabelled/noisy images in the last couple weeks of the competition, and made large gains by simply dropping ~5% and relabelling 8 images.
 Did not explore other dropping methods.